 Does Kailyn Lowry Want Javi Marroquin Back?
-Pregnant ‘Teen Mom 2’ Reportedly ‘Desperate’ To Reunite With Ex
+‘Teen Mom 2’ Star Reportedly ‘Desperate’ To Reunite With Ex

-Kailyn Lowry wants Javi Marroquin back, a recent report claimed, as the pregnant Teen Mom 2 star nears her due date for baby no. 3.
+Kailyn Lowry wants Javi Marroquin back, a recent report claimed, as the pregnant Teen Mom 2 star nears her due date for baby No. 3.

 According to Hollywood Life, the 25-year-old mother-of-two and reality TV star wants her ex-husband by her side when she gives birth to her child with third baby daddy Chris Lopez.